 The aspects of the course include:

-Vocational units covering setting out a building, solid walling and cavity walling
+- Vocational topics cover setting out a building, solid walling, and cavity walling

 How is the course assessed?